 I was totally relieved by what she said to me.

 “No worries.
-Go back to your professor and tell him you have my permission to simply get a special project from him.”
+Go back to your professor and tell him you have my permission to simply get a special project.”

 I felt totally blown away by what she said.
 Just moments ago, I was devastated and now, I’m overjoyed!